moorepants/moorepants/README.rst

 tinker with programming as a hobby.
 I strive to use and contribute to open-source software in the majority of computing I do.
 I have been a Linux user since 2008 and maintain repositories of my dotfiles_ and `useful scripts`_.
-I write most of my software in type hint-free Python, which is a beautiful language to read and write, but I also write R, Bash, Octave/Matlab, C, and HTML/CSS/JS.
+I write most of my software with Vim in type hint-free Python, which is a beautiful language to read and write, but I also write R, Bash, Octave/Matlab, C, and HTML/CSS/JS.

 .. _Bicycle Laboratorium: https://github.com/mechmotum
 .. _dotfiles: https://github.com/moorepants/dotfiles